uf-mil/mil/Simul8.md

 There are a few bugs in the simulator that should be chased down, but are not breaking.

 * A light source has to be the last thing added - We know exactly why this is the case, but don't have a great structure for fixing it
-    * In addition, we only support one light-source, any ideas on fixing this?